Time, bacteria, and plant-based milk: these are the three simple ingredients you need to make the best homemade vegan yogurt.

 If you’re short on time and would prefer to cut out the learning curve, you could always invest in an Instant Pot

 Besides the quality of the yogurt, your choice of milk determines the flavor, texture, and whether you need a thickener for the final product.

 With that in mind, here are your options:

-- Soya Milk: Vegan yogurt made of soya milk yields the most savory flavors of yogurt, and it’s also a great option if you are experimenting since the consistency of the milk, and the yogurt will remain unchanged throughout.
+- Soya Milk: Vegan yogurt made of soya milk yields the most savory flavors of yogurt, and it’s also a great option if you are experimenting since the consistency of the milk and the yogurt will remain unchanged throughout.
 You won’t need any thickening agents.

 - Almond Milk: this milk will have a slightly nutty flavor.
 You could use either organic, unsweetened almond milk if you are looking for an option with fewer additives.
 But because of the light and the watery texture of almond milk, we recommend using a thickening agent for a thicker final product.
 The thickening agent would also prevent the separation of the milk during the processing.

-- Coconut Milk: if you are looking for the vegan yogurts with the sweetest flavor and the highest fat content, then coconut milk is your best bet.
+- Coconut Milk: if you are looking for vegan yogurt with the sweetest flavor and the highest fat content, then coconut milk is your best bet.
 You could also use coconut cream for the best results, but make sure that the cream is organic and full-fat.
 You won’t need a thickening agent.

 - Oats: Like soya milk, oat milk is a fairly good option for beginners or anyone experimenting.
 It gives you a mild, tart flavor, and like soy, no thickening agent is required.
-Besides yogurt (semi-set), oats make great pancake batter.
+Besides yogurt (semi-set), oats make a great pancake batter.

-- Rice Milk – this is flavorful, and it has enough natural sugars.
+- Rice Milk–this is flavorful, and it has enough natural sugars.

 Choose the Right Thickeners